-If you think this is for you we invite you to attend one of our volunteer days as a trial.
+If you think this is for you we invite you to attend one of our volunteer days.
 Simply sign up to our volunteer email and we will send you details of the next volunteer day.
-After the trial day we will call you to discuss the role and whether you feel it is right for you, and hopefully this will be the start of your volunteering at Tortworth Forest Centre.
+Due to capacity restrictions, there may be a waiting list, so best to get in touch quickly to secure a space.

 What training will I get?

 We provide training for all volunteers on safe use of hand tools and tool care.

 Please note that the arboretum is overgrown, and so currently not suitable for wheelchairs.
 The ground can be very wet and there are trip hazards across the site, contact us if you think this might prohibit you from volunteering and we can discuss how to find the right role for you.

 We particularly welcome adults who have been long-term unemployed for any reason including living with addiction, mental health challenges, disability or any other barrier to finding work.

 We invite volunteers from all backgrounds to apply, see our Equal Opportunities Policy.